rafaelaltamirano/RestReserve/README.md

   - Create a new branch from **master**.
   - Refactor the code gradually by submitting new descriptive commits (we will look into your commit messages).
   - We expect to see missing instrumentation **TESTS** along with unit **TESTS**.
-  - Send us a link to the repository, together with **private ssh key that allows access (settings > repository > deploy keys - you need to generate a new key pair just for this)**.Please be careful about this as it saves us a lot of time if done properly - We need an unencrypted private key; the public one you set in gitlab deploy keys settings.
+  - Add gitlab user with a name @sheldon.ci as a member to your project.
-  - Submit the link to your private repository along with an ssh key to this email : assessment.submittal@quandoo.com
+  - Submit the link to your private repository to this email : assessment.submittal@quandoo.com
   - Please do not submit or post your solution anywhere else !
   - **We REALLY want to see how you implement your tests !**